Laboratory introduction

 X-Ray Safety

-The department has several instruments where the technology uses radioactive radiation:
+The department has several instruments where the technology utilizes radioactive radiation:

 • 3 instruments contain an X-ray generator (e.g. X-ray diffraction or X-ray fluorescence) that creates ionizing radiation inside an X-ray tube, initiated by high voltage.

-• 1 instrument contains a sealed radioactive source (Cs-137) that continously emits beta and gamma radiation.
+• 1 instrument contains a sealed radioactive source (Cs-137) that continuously emits beta- and gamma radiation.

 All instruments are regularly checked with Geiger counters.